nmnaughton/nmnaughton.github.io/research.md

 ---
 UNDER CONSTRUCTION

-My current research focuses on measuring the microstructure of skeletal muscle.
-This will allow
+My current research focus is on non-invasively measuring the microstructure of skeletal muscle.
+Muscle microstructure is a description of how muscle cells are organized.
+Muscle consists of long fibers that are tightly packed together and surrounded by an extracellular collagen matrix.
+Changes in this microstructure have been related to changes in muscle health so non-invasive measurement of this microstrucutre should provide new diagnostic tools for assessing muscle health.

-This work can be broadly organized as three seperate but interrelated problems:
+I am working on measuring this microstrucutre using diffusion-weighted magnetic resonance imaging (dMRI).
+Then, using these estimations of microstructure from the dMRI, I am working to develop mechancial models of muscle microstructure to the muscle’s mechancial properties are affected by changes in the microstructure.
+This work can be broadly organized as three separate but interrelated problems:

 <img src="/assets/img/project_scheme.png" style="float: right;" width="400">